carrotdata/carrot-cache/README.md

-# Onecache Core (OCC)
+# Carrot Cache (CC)
-The project goal is to modernize data caching and to allow users to build custom caching solutions by providing pluggable components to the OCC framework.
-OCC is 100% Java solution, which extensively utilizes java off heap memory and virtually has no impact on Java GC.
+The Carrot Cache (CC) project aims to modernize data caching and enable users to build custom caching solutions through pluggable components within the CC framework.
+CC is a 100% Java solution that extensively utilizes off-heap memory, minimizing the impact on Java garbage collection (GC).

 ## Features

-- Supports multiple modes of operations: Only RAM, Only SSD, Hybrid mode (RAM -> SSD).
+- **Multiple Modes of Operation**: Supports RAM-only, SSD-only, and hybrid modes (RAM -> SSD).
-- Highly configurable (customizable):  Cache Admission policy (important for SSD) Promotion Policy (from victim cache back to the parent cache), eviction policy, throughput controller are four major policies which can be replaced by users.
-Other customizable components : memory index formats, internal GC recycling selector, data writers/data readers.
+- **Highly Configurable**: Users can customize cache admission policies (important for SSD), promotion policies (from victim cache back to the parent cache), eviction policies, and throughput controllers.
+Additional customizable components include memory index formats, internal GC recycling selectors, data writers, and data readers.
-- ML (Machine Learning) ready.
-Custom cache admission and eviction policies can utilize sophisticated ML models, trained to a customer specific workloads.
+- **AI/ML Ready**: Custom cache admission and eviction policies can leverage sophisticated machine learning models tailored to specific workloads.
-- **CacheGuard (tm)** protected.
-It is the combination of a Cache Admission Policy and scan resistant cache eviction algorithm - significantly reduces SSD wearing and increases its longevity.
+- **CacheGuard** Protected: Combines a cache admission policy with a scan-resistant cache eviction algorithm, significantly reducing SSD wear and increasing longevity.
-- **Low SSD DWA** (device write amplification) and CLWA (cache level write amplification), which can be controlled via desired sustained write througput setting.
-One can set desired sustained write throughput which is safe for a particular SSD device and the system will adjust its parameters dynamically to meet this requirement. **Estimates for 75% SSD used space DLWA = 1.1, 100% - 1.8**.
-So, even if SSD is almost full, writing to it does not incur significant DLWA.
-For example, in some commercially available products SSD DLWA can be as high as 10 (random writes of data by blocks of 1MB size).
+- **Low SSD Write Amplification (DWA) and Cache Level Write Amplification (CLWA)**: Controlled via a sustained write throughput setting.
+Users can set a desired sustained write throughput safe for a particular SSD device, with the system dynamically adjusting parameters to meet this requirement.
+Estimates for 75% SSD used space DLWA = 1.1, and 100% = 1.8.
+Even with nearly full SSDs, writing does not incur significant DLWA.
-- **Very low cached item overhead in RAM: 6-16 bytes for both RAM and SSD and with expiration support**.
-The overhead depends on a particular index format.
-Several index formats are provided out of box, both: with and without expiration support.
+- **Low RAM Overhead for Cached Items**: Overhead ranges from 6-16 bytes per item for both RAM and SSD, including expiration support.
+The overhead depends on the index format used.
+Several index formats, both with and without expiration support, are provided out of the box.
-- Very low meta overhead in RAM.
-Example: Keeping 1M data items in the **OCC** requires less than 1MB of Java heap and less than 10MB of Java offheap memory for meta.
+- **Low Meta Overhead in RAM**: Example: Managing 1M data items in CC requires less than 1MB of Java heap and less than 10MB of Java off-heap memory for metadata.
-- Several eviction algorithms available out of the box: Segmented LRU (default), LRU, FIFO.
-Segmented LRU is scan resistent algorithms.
-Eviction policy is pluggable and customers can provide their own implementation.
+- **Multiple Eviction Algorithms**: Available out of the box, including Segmented LRU (default), LRU, and FIFO.
+Segmented LRU is a scan-resistant algorithm.
+Eviction policies are pluggable, allowing customers to implement their own.
-- **Scalable**.
-Multiple TBs of storage is supported - up to **256TB** with only 16 bytes per cached item in RAM overhead, per single cache instance.
+- **Scalability**: Supports multiple terabytes of storage, up to 256TB, with only 16 bytes of RAM overhead per cached item for disk storage.
-- Efficient eviction of expired cached items (for appliaction which require eviction support).
+- **Efficient Expired Item Eviction**: Designed for applications requiring expiration support.
-- Highly configurable (over 50 parameters).
+- **Highly Configurable**: Over 50 configurable parameters.
-- **Warm restart**.
-This allows cache data to survive full server's reboot.
-Saving and loading data is very fast and depends only on disk available I/O throughput (GBs per sec).
+- **Warm Restart**: Allows cache data to survive a full server reboot.
+Data saving and loading are very fast, dependent only on available disk I/O throughput (GBs per second).
-- **Compression**.
-OCC can compress and decompress both keys and values in a real-time by utilizing plugguble compression codecs thus significantly reducing overall memory usage.
-Currently **Zstd with dictionary** is supported.
+- **Compression**: CC can compress and decompress both keys and values in real-time using pluggable compression codecs, significantly reducing memory usage.
+Currently supports Zstd with dictionary.
-- **Memchached API** compatible layer.
-All store, retrieval and miscelaneous commands are supported.
+- **Memcached API Compatible**: Supports all store, retrieval, and miscellaneous commands (text protocol only).

-Features which are not implemented yet but are being planned (TBI):
+## Features in Development (TBI)

-- Concurrent save - will allow to save cache data and meta on demand concurrently with normal cache operation.
-Similar to BGSAVE in Redis.
+- **Replication for HA**
-- **AutoConfiguration** mode allows to find optimal parameters for a particular workload, incuding cache size (offline mode).
+- **Concurrent Save**: Allows concurrent saving of cache data and metadata on demand, similar to Redis's BGSAVE.
-- **Shadow Mode** allows to make quick decisions real-time on optimal cache sizing.
-It is important when workload varies by time of day.
+- **AutoConfiguration Mode**: Finds optimal parameters for specific workloads, including cache size, in offline mode.
-- Periodic cache backup.
+- **Shadow Mode**: Enables real-time decision-making on optimal cache sizing, important for workloads that vary by time of day.
--
+- **Periodic Cache Backup**
-- Rolling restart in cluster mode (Add-On TBI)
+- **Rolling Restart** in Cluster Mode (Add-On TBI)
-- Fast scale up - scale down in a cluster mode (Add-On TBI)
+- **Fast Scale Up/Down** in Cluster Mode (Add-On TBI)

 ## Building prerequisits

-- Java 11
+- Java 11+ (JVM supported versions are 11-17, no support for 21+ yet)
 - Maven 3.x
 - Git client